Originally posted on Humans of Sheffield 22/3/2016

 “If someone says to me you can’t do something, I will go out to prove them I damn well can.”

-Richard has run thousands of races, and plans on winning more.
+Richard has run hundreds of races, and plans on winning more.
 At the moment he trains six nights a week, and is in a good place thanks to the running.

 “Take running away from me and I’m not a happy person,” he says.